tcalmant/ipopo/README.rst

 Service specification
 =====================

-In iPOPO v3, you can use a Python `procotol <https://docs.python.org/3/library/typing.html#typing.Protocol>`_ to define the specification of a service.
+In iPOPO v3, you can use a Python `protocol <https://docs.python.org/3/library/typing.html#typing.Protocol>`_ to define the specification of a service.
 A specification class/protocol should be decorated with ``@Specification`` to be given a unique name.